This is an overview of GED® prep classes and testing locations in the Modesto region.

 GED alternatives TASC and HiSET

-Besides the GED test offers California also the TASC and HiSET assessment methods to determine High School Equivalency.
-The nationally accepted testing methods also lead to the same credential but are cheaper than the new GED exam, and are both also available in paper-and-pencil versions while the new GED exam is only offered on computer.
+Besides the GED (General Education Development) test offers California also the TASC (Test Assessing Secondary Completion) and HiSET (High School Equivalency Test) assessment methods to determine High School Equivalency.
+The nationally accepted testing methods also lead to the same credential but are cheaper than the GED exam, and are both also available in paper-and-pencil versions while the GED exam is only offered on computer.

 The GED exam has four tests as the writing part has been implemented in the other four portions because most multiple choice questions have disappeared in favor of essay-style answers.
+The GED passing score is 145 where the four subtests are measured on a 100-200 scale.
 Check with a testing site near you which exam(s) they use, as they can decide that for themselves.
 A full list of California GED testing centers is available here.

 About every decade, there has been a much-needed upgrade of the GED program to guarantee it remained in pace with demands, developments, expectations, and needs of the business real-life practice and institutions of higher education.
 Recently, the GED test went through the most significant adjustment in its 70-year old history, and last January the biggest overall modification in the GED test was presented.
 No longer can you take the GED test using paper-and-pencil, the whole test must now be done on a computer.

-The new GED exam has implemented all sorts of new technological advancements to make sure the exam reflects real life circumstances.
+The GED exam has implemented all sorts of new technological advancements to make sure the exam reflects real life circumstances.
 Requirements and needs of industry and of colleges were integrated and the level to pass the test was raised.
-This was really needed because an ever increasing part of our population gains more knowledge thanks to the popularity of social media and other information sources.
+This was really needed because an ever-increasing part of our population gains more knowledge thanks to the popularity of social media and other information sources.